-I attended a marketing meeting yesterday discussing how to market this site, how to target a group, how to attract brand names to that target group, and it got me thinking about how we market things in general.
+I few years ago I attended a marketing meeting discussing how to market websites, how to target an e-commerce group, how to attract brand names to that target group, and it got me thinking about how we market things in general.
 Marketing gurus need to find target audiences for whatever brand they are trying sell.
 Target the brand and find your core audience and then smack that audience over the head with your pitch and pomp.
 Eventually they will see the value in that product or service or website and all will be right in the universe.

 My g-g-g-genration is too young for Baby Boomer status and too old for the Slacker generation.
 We don't have a niche that Madison Avenue has ever really been able to define.